 The facility rent is based on projections from American Charter Development and the experience of Piedmont Classical High School, which just completed construction of new facility.
-The budget includes a instructional coach who will help RA's teachers teach the curriculum with fidelity and rigor, while adjusting instruction for all learners. budget also includes money to help provide free and reduced lunch to students in need in the event that the lunch program does not break even in the first year, as well as money to provide transportation to students who demonstrated financial need and who have exhausted There is a healthy staff development budget to transportation options. cover the costs of the training included in the professional development Additionally, the budget includes a competitive average teacher salary of \$47,000 which will allow RA to recruit a staff capable of meeting RA's school wide goals and realizing its mission.
+The budget includes full-time а а instructional coach who will help RA's teachers teach the curriculum with fidelity and rigor, while adjusting instruction for all learners.
+The budget also includes money to help provide free and reduced lunch to students in need in the event that the lunch program does not break even in the first year, as well as money to provide transportation to students who demonstrated financial need and who have exhausted other have а There is a healthy staff development budget to transportation options. cover the costs of the training included in the professional development Additionally, the budget includes a competitive average teacher plan. salary of \$47,000 which will allow RA to recruit a staff capable of meeting RA's school wide goals and realizing its mission.